cmsca/datascience_public/lessons/intro_to_sql.md

 - [ ] **Syntax**

-    Case Independent - SQL Reserved Keywords can be upper case or lowercase.
+    Case Independent - SQL Reserved Keywords can be uppercase or lowercase.
 Convention is to make them all uppercase to distinguish them between table or database names.

     `*` - Gets all values